SERVIR-Amazonia/suriname-training/intro-arcgis-2/02_arcgis_insights_analytics_dashboards.md

 nav_order: 2
 ---

+## ArcGIS Insights and Analytics with ArcGIS Dashboards

 An ArcGIS WebMap is the basis for creating a ArcGIS WebApp or a ArcGIS Dashboard.
 To create the dashboard, go to you `Content` page and open the `Kiwkmelding webmap`.
 For this exercise, you are working in the https://lybra.maps.arcgis.com